 6. Showing the leaders the path for their hands

-Your intention: Having the leaders practice moving their hands solo in the required shape before trying it on a partner.
+Your great intention: Having the leaders practice moving their hands solo in the required shape before trying it on a partner.

 The actual effect: Leaders do not learn to associate the placement of their hands with the mechanical impact they are responsible for.
 This leads to leaders waving their arms passively without “connection” causation and expecting the follower to move where she has been prescribed.